VirtualBrightPlayz/cbre/index.md

 Get a collection of editable room files from here: [http://scpcbgame.com/rooms.rar](http://scpcbgame.com/rooms.rar)

+If you have any questions, you can find me on the **Undertow Games Discord server**, just ask in _#scpcb-general_: [https://discord.com/invite/undertow](https://discord.com/invite/undertow)

 Extract the contents of the zip file you got into a folder, then launch `CBRE.Editor.exe`.

 If you haven't configured CBRE before, you should be greeted with a window that looks like this: